 Special herbal oil is applied to the neck and the shoulder to release muscular spasms, rheumatic pain and stress related conditions as the neck and the shoulder area is so often stiff and tense.
-This is due to the neck muscles having to continuously to support the head and also many people habitually hunch their shoulders, making the muscles at the sides of the neck very tense.
+This is due to the neck muscles having to continuously support the head and also many people habitually hunch their shoulders, making the muscles at the sides of the neck very tense.

 Ayurveda Foot Massage

-During foot massage, special attention is focused on the tender spots.
+During a foot massage, special attention is focused on the tender spots.
 This massage produces a reflect effect on the internal organs as well as creating a combined soothing and invigorating effect.
 Massage of the feet prevents and cures dryness, numbness, roughness, fatigue, and cracking of the heels.
 It strengthens walking and running.